chartjes/php-tricorder/README.md

 	Scanning FranchiseMapper

-	__construct -- make sure to mock $conn as \PDO
+	__construct -- mock $conn as \PDO

-	createFranchiseFromRow -- make sure to test $row using an empty array()
+	createFranchiseFromRow -- test $row using an empty array()

-	delete -- make sure to mock $franchise as \IBL\Franchise
+	delete -- mock $franchise as \IBL\Franchise

-	findAll -- make sure to test method returns \IBL\Franchise instances findByConference -- make sure to test $conference using null or empty strings
+	findAll -- test method returns \IBL\Franchise instances findByConference -- test $conference using null or empty strings

-	findByConferenceDivision -- make sure to test $conference using null or empty strings
+	findByConferenceDivision -- test $conference using null or empty strings

-	findByNickname -- make sure to test $nickname using null or empty strings
+	findByNickname -- test $nickname using null or empty strings

-	findById -- make sure to test $id using non-integer values
+	findById -- test $id using non-integer values

-	generateMap -- make sure to test $teamsTable using null or empty strings
+	generateMap -- test $teamsTable using null or empty strings

-	save -- make sure to mock $franchise as \IBL\Franchise
+	save -- mock $franchise as \IBL\Franchise

-	_insert -- non-public methods are difficult to test in isolation _insert -- make sure to mock $franchise as \IBL\Franchise
+	_insert -- non-public methods are difficult to test in isolation _insert -- mock $franchise as \IBL\Franchise

-	_update -- non-public methods are difficult to test in isolation _update -- make sure to mock $franchise as \IBL\Franchise
+	_update -- non-public methods are difficult to test in isolation _update -- mock $franchise as \IBL\Franchise

+	\IBL\Franchise might need to be injected for testing purposes
+	\Exception might need to be injected for testing purposes
+	\Exception might need to be injected for testing purposes
+	\Exception might need to be injected for testing purposes
+	\Exception might need to be injected for testing purposes
+	\Exception might need to be injected for testing purposes

 Feel free to hit me up on [Twitter](https://twitter.com/grmpyprogrammer) and pull requests